whisprgpt/Release/README.md

 ## 📦 Installation

 Check the [Releases](https://github.com/whisprgpt/Release/releases) section for the latest version.
-We support macOS, Windows, and Linux.
+We support macOS and Windows.
 Follow the instructions provided with each platform-specific release.

 ---